see7e/programming-studies/Docs/virtualization.md

 ### Software Virtualization

 Is the virtualization of the software, like the OS, applications, etc. The virtualization is done by an element called **Virtual Machine** (i.e. VirtualBox, VMWare Workstation, etc).
 The virtualization is done by the virtual machine, which is a software that runs on the OS and allows the creation of virtual machines.
+One example is the [Network Function Virtualization (NFV)](nfv.md) that replaces traditional hardware-based network devices like routers and firewalls with software running on virtual machines.

 ## Virtualization Benefits